sunng87/handlebars-iron/README.md

 Handlebars-rust, now compiles on nightly, beta and latest stable (1.5.0+) channel.
 Our travis task will track the compatibility on all these channels.

+Handlebars-iron 0.14.x works with Iron 0.3.x and Hyper 0.8.x.
+If you were using Iron 0.2.x you can stick with handlebars-iron 0.13.x.

 ## Usage

 Add HandlebarsEngine to your Iron middleware chain as an "after"